confluentinc/ksql/docs-md/tutorials/event-driven-microservice.md

 ### Start the stack

-To get started, creating the following `docker-compose.yml` file.
-This file specifies all the infrastructure that you'll need to run this tutorial:
+To get started, create the following `docker-compose.yml` file.
+This specifies all the infrastructure that you'll need to run this tutorial:

 ```yaml
 ---